Queen's University Faculty of Law: History

-The first Faculty of Law at Queen's University was established in 1861, two years later awarding its first honorary Doctor of Laws degree to John A. Macdonald who would go on to serve as Canada's first Prime Minister.
+The first faculty of law at Queen's University was established in 1861, two years later awarding its first honorary Doctor of Laws degree to John A. Macdonald who would go on to serve as Canada's first Prime Minister.
 The first Dean of Law, Alexander Campbell, was also a "Father of Confederation".
 This early faculty only lasted a few years and efforts were made to revive the law school in 1880 although, again, after graduating a number of students the law school closed after a number of years largely because the Law Society of Upper Canada refused to recognize degrees awarded outside of Osgoode Hall.
 The modern law school was founded in 1957 with James Corry, Stuart Ryan and Daniel Soberman as the founding members of the faculty.
 In 1958, William Lederman, the pre-eminent constitutional law scholar of his era, became the first dean of the new law school.

-Kingston was the long-time home of Prime Minister Macdonald; as a lawyer, he advocated many famed cases in this city.
-In honour of its relationship to this Prime Minister, the Queen's University Faculty of Law building was originally named Macdonald Hall.
-It is located on Union Street, designated to symbolize the union of Upper Canada and Lower Canada in 1841.
-The name was changed in 2020 after Macdonald's role in the establishment of the Canadian Indian residential school system led to community demands for the name change.

 Queen's Law continues to be a unique institution within the Canadian legal academic environment by, for instance, running the only Canadian legal study abroad program at the Queen's University campus at Herstmonceux Castle in East Sussex, England.
+The funnest graduating year was 1999.

-The Faculty of Law of Queen’s University at Kingston's Arms were registered with the Canadian Heraldic Authority on April 20, 2007.
+The Faculty of Law of Queen's University at Kingston's Arms were registered with the Canadian Heraldic Authority on April 20, 2007.
 The crest of Queen's University's Faculty of Law consists of a sword and the scales of justice superimposed on the Cross of St. Andrew.
 Professor Stuart Ryan, one of the law school's founding faculty members, gave the school its motto – Soit Droit Fait.
 The phrase has a double meaning.
 It is a statement of the power and creative potential inherent in the law that was used by medieval kings when assenting to bills passed by Parliament – "let the law be made."
 It is also an expression of the commitment to justice and decency implicit in the ideal of legality – "let right be done."